Aston Martin Valhalla: will plug-in supercar beat the Nürburgring lap record?

 This is complemented by a multi-link rear suspension system that uses Multimatic’s variable spring rate and adaptive sport valve damper units, allowing the Valhalla to provide an adjustable ride frequency to suit the road or track.
 As much as 90 per cent of the car’s dynamics have been honed on the simulator, with works F1 drivers Fernando Alonso and Lance Stroll having a hand in its development.

 A track mode will stiffen the chassis and lower the ride height, with the Valhalla’s CFD-formed bodywork designed with input from the F1 team’s aerodynamicists.
 Movable wings and a DRS system help optimise efficiency and downforce, with a peak of 600kg generated at 149mph.

 The Valhalla’s waist-high, low slung silhouette is visually distinct from any other series production Aston, and includes numerous elegantly integrated engineering touches.
 The roof-mounted air intake, for example, incorporates three openings - a central one to feed the V8 and two on either side to feed cooling air to the oil coolers for the engine and gearbox - and bleeds into top mounted exhaust pipes.

 Dihedral doors allow you entry to a wider and larger cabin than that of the Valkyrie, the Valhalla having been designed as a usable, day-to-day supercar that happens to have hypercar performance.
 The environment screams motorsport, with carbon and alcantara clothing the doors, centre console, dashboard and steering wheel, and reclined bucket seats providing a race car style driving position.

-With its half a million-plus price tag Valhalla will remain an Aston for the few rather than the few more, but on this first look, the more accessible Vanquish that will soon follow is a very tantalising prospect that will raise more than a few eyebrows at Maranello and Woking.
+With an expected £500k+ price tag, Valhalla will remain an Aston for the few rather than the few more, but the tantalising mechanical specification and performance claims will raise more than a few eyebrows at Maranello and Woking.